 - For images, using the mouse is going to be your best bet for highlighting.

 Step 2: Once everything is selected, hold down the Command key and press C to copy.

 Though that particular shortcut is fairly universal, some program-specific macro commands or shortcuts may interfere with the macOS native keyboard commands.
 If in doubt regarding the proper key combination, look up the command functions directly within the application’s help menu or through a web search.

 Step 3: Once everything you want is copied, place your cursor in the location you wish to paste the content, hold down the Command key, and press the V key to paste it in.

-Finally, you can use the menu bar to copy and paste in MacOS.
+Finally, you can also use the menu bar to copy and paste in macOS.
 Here's how.